currawong-project/libcw/README.md

 - log: should print the values for all channels - right now it is only printing the values for kAnyChIdx

 Next:

+- subnet vars should be the same as non-subnet vars but include the 'proxy' field.
+  In particular they should get default values.

+- subnets should have presets written in terms of the subnet vars rather than the network vars

+- improve the subnet creating code by using consistent naming - use proxy or wrap but not both

+- improve code comments on subnet creation

+- write a paragraph in the flow_doc.md about overall approach taken to subnet implementation

+BUGS:
+- The counter modulo mode is not working as expected.

-There is no way for a proc in a poly context to use it's poly channel number to select a mult variable.
+- There is no way for a proc in a poly context to use it's poly channel number to select a mult variable.
+For example in an osc in a poly has no way to select the frequency of the osc by conneting to a non-poly proc - like a list.

-The counter modulo mode is not working as expected.
+Consider:
+1. Use a difference 'in' statememt (e.g. 'poly-in' but the same syntax used for connecting 'mult' variables.)
+2. Include the proc name in the 'in' var to indicate a poly index is being iterated e.g. `lfo: { class:sine_tone, in:{ osc_.dc:list.value_ } }`